near/near-cli/README.md

 #### Access Key Location:

--   Once complete, you will now have your Access Key stored locally in a hidden directory called `.near-credentials`
+-   Once complete you will now have your Access Key stored locally in a hidden directory called `.near-credentials`

     -   This directory is located at the root of your `HOME` directory:
         -   `~/.near-credentials` _(MAC / Linux)_